 Star Breeze completed a 2019/2020 multi-million dollar expansion and upgrade.
 The yacht was cut in half and a brand new section was inserted, adding new public areas, including two new dining venues, a new spa, infinity pool, and fitness area.
 The ship also boasts all new bathrooms in every suite and a new category of Star Suites, featuring a new layout.
 Suites are well designed for space, have a massage shower and provide L'Occitane bath products.
 Guests have use of waffle-weave robes, and are greeted with fresh flowers and fruit.
-The mini-fridge is well stocked with sodas, juices and a generous variety of wines and beers i.e. Heineken, Amstel Light, Bud, Bud Light and Stella.
+The mini-fridge is well stocked with complimentary sodas and juices, plus a generous variety of wines and beers i.e. Heineken, Amstel Light, Bud, Bud Light and Stella for purchase.
 Water is provided free of charge via a large canister which is refilled twice daily.

 Windstar Star Breeze yacht.
 Photo: Jay French

 Windstar Star Breeze video

 Here are some of the major differences between Windstar and major cruise lines.
 Alcoholic drinks are charged for like always, though you can pre purchase a drink package.
 All other drinks are included - soft drinks, coffee, water, cappuccinos, and specialty drinks minus the alcohol i.e. virgin pina coladas, etc. Room service menu is generous and included.
 You can order popcorn to watch the DVD in your room and even check out DVD's from the library.